SIOSlab/plandb.sioslab.com/docs/index.rst

    where :math:`d` is the target distance and  :math:`s` is the minimum possible projected separation.  :math:`s` is calculated by taking the semi-major axis and scaling it by :math:`s(1 - e)` for those rows with eccentricity available.
 This product is then further scaled by :math:`\cos(I)` for those rows with inclination available.
 For those rows without inclination values, :math:`I` is assumed to be 90 degrees and  :math:`s`  is set to zero.

+   .. _orbitfitsref:

+#.
+For each planet, we create multiple rows in the OrbitFits table in the following way.
+IF a planet has known inclination and inclination erros, then we generate 3 rows in the OrbitFits table, one with inclination ``pl_orbincl``, on with inclination ``pl_orbincl + pl_orbinclerr1``, and one with ``pl_orbincl + pl_orbinclerr2``.
+The row with inclination ``pl_orbincl`` is designated as the default by setting ``default_fit`` to 1.
+In the case when either the inclination is not known or either of the errors are not known, then we create 4 rows in the OrbitFits table for this planet.
+The first row has inclination 90, and is designated as the default by setting ``default_fit`` to 1.
+The other three are at inclinations of 60, 30, and a critical inclination.
+In cases where the only known planet mass is :math:`M\sin(I)`, the critical value is the inclination at which the planet mass would equal 0.08 solar masses.
+Otherwise, the critical inclination is taken to be 10 degrees.
+Note that the column that contains inclination in the OrbitFits table is ``pl_orbincl``.

+   All columns besides inclination the inclination errors are duplicated from the original data

    .. _photcalcref:

 #.
 We now calculate fiducial values of angular separation and :math:`\Delta\textrm{mag}` at quadrature (planet phase of 90 degrees).
 We have two approaches for calculating the quadrature radius depending on what data exists for the planet.
 First, we use the :ref:`previously derived relatioinship<betacalcref>` between phase angle, inclination and argument of latitude to find that :math:`0 = -\sin(I)\sin(\theta)`.
 If the planet has data for eccentricity and argument of periastron and the inclination data is either null or non-zero, we then have two solutions for the true anomaly at quadrature, :math:`\nu = -\omega` and :math:`\nu = \pi - \omega`.
 From these, we calculate the two possible orbital radii at quadrature (:ref:`as defined above<orbradcalcref>`), and select the orbital radius that results in the smallest :math:`\Delta\textrm{mag}` so that we determine the highest possible brightness for the planet.